-Hazelden Publishing’s website for the Olweus Bullying Prevention Program.
-The Program is a comprehensive, school-wide program designed to reduce and prevent bullying problems among school children/teens and to improve peer relations at school.
+The Olweus Bullying Prevention Program is a comprehensive, school-wide program designed to reduce and prevent bullying problems among school children/teens and to improve peer relations at school.

 The Random Acts of Kindness Foundation is an internationally recognized non-profit organization founded upon the powerful belief in kindness and dedicated to providing resources and tools that encourage acts of kindness.
 Resources support improving school climate and reducing bullying behaviors.

-Below are excellent resources (PDF documents) related to bully prevention, school climate and cyber bullying.
+Below are excellent resources (PDF documents) related to bullying prevention, school climate and cyber bullying.

 Electronic Media and Youth Violence: A CDC Issue Brief for Educators and Caregivers focuses on the phenomena of electronic aggression.

 Join Cartoon Network in speaking up against bullying.
 This guide focuses on motivating bystanders to speak up and help prevent bullying.

 This document provides concrete, action-oriented information based on the latest science to help you improve your schools’ understanding of and ability to prevent and respond to the problem of bullying and suicide-related behavior.

 ADAPP’s own newsletters about bullying.
 They can be reproduced for parents, teachers and students.